--You may opt-out from targeted advertising by selecting the “Limit Ad Tracking” on iOS or “ “Opt-out of interest-based ads”” on Google Android.
+-To find out whether we process any of your personal data stored against a zeotap Cookie, access it or make us erase it, you can use our user rights portal accessible via https://privacy.zeotap.com.
+In the near future, we will offer an app for iOS and Android that allow to check whether we process any of your personal data stored against your advertising ID with the same functionalities. -To opt-out from targeted advertising, you may select “Limit Ad Tracking” on iOS or “ “Opt-out of interest-based ads”” on Google Android.
 In this case, we will keep your User Data until you request us to delete it, but we will not use it for targeted advertising purposes, and activity on your mobile device will be effectively invisible to us.
 You may reset the Ad ID by selecting the option “Reset Advertising Identifier” on Apple iOS or “Reset Advertising ID” on Google Android.
 This will delete your current Ad ID from your device and replace it with a new Ad ID.
 As a result, we will not receive any Bid Requests containing the old Ad ID anymore.
 After a certain amount of time we will delete the old Ad IDs and related User Data.
 However, we may receive access to your new Ad ID and match it with other User Data we might receive from our Data Partners over time.

--You may opt out by clearing or blocking our cookies in the settings of your mobile browser.
+-To opt-out of targeted advertising within your mobile browser, you can clear or block our cookies in the settings of your mobile browser.
 In this case, we will keep your data, but we will not be able to use it to target your device when you are browsing mobile websites.
 However, regardless of the deletion of cookies, your device can still be targeted when you are using apps on the basis of your Ad ID.

--Users may delete data associated with their Ad ID by submitting their Ad ID to our Privacy Team [email protected] We will delete all User Data associated with the submitted Ad ID.
+-To make us erase your personal data associated with your Ad ID from our system, you can submit your Ad ID to our Privacy Team at [email protected] We will delete all User Data associated with the submitted Ad ID.
 This will delete all related data and prevent any future collection and use of data associated with the Ad ID.
 If we did not have your Ad ID, but had some other data such as cookies, hashed email addresses or hashed phone numbers, we will keep this data unless our Data Partner informs us that these have to be deleted.

 We retain data until the occurrence of the following events: